PacktPublishing/Mastering-SVG/README.md

 ## Get to Know the Author
 **Rob Larsen**
-is an experienced frontend engineer, team lead, and manager.
+(@roblarsen) is an experienced frontend engineer, team lead, and manager.
 He is an active writer and speaker on web technology with a special focus on the continuing evolution of HTML, CSS, and JavaScript.
 He is a co-author of Professional jQuery, the author of Beginning HTML and CSS, and the author of The Uncertain Web.
 He's also an active member of the open source community as a maintainer of several popular projects.